TeamMCPA/TeamMCPA.github.io/team.md

 @lauriebayet, A postdoctoral research fellow at Boston Children’s Hospital and Harvard Medical School.
 She was a postdoctoral research associate at the University of Rochester, and received a Ph.D. from the University of Grenoble.
 Her work uses behavioral methods, computational tools, EEG, and fNIRS to examine changes in visual representations unfolding from infancy to adulthood with an emphasis on face and facial emotion perception development.

 #### Alexis Black
-Assistant Professor in the School of Audiology and Speech Sciences at the University of British Columbia.
+Assistant Professor in the School of Audiology and Speech Sciences at the University of British Columbia

 #### Vikranth Bejjanki
-Assistant Professor in the Psychology Department at Hamilton College.
+Assistant Professor in the Psychology Department at Hamilton College

 #### Lauren L. Emberson
 <img align="left" src="https://avatars3.githubusercontent.com/u/7785098?v=4&s=100" alt="Lauren Emberson Github profile photo" style="margin: 5px 15px 5px 0px;">